Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 {% endhighlight %}

-As you can see, when dispatching the ExtractSimpleBusMessage event, you will need to pass the message, and the DataContainer.
+Upon the 'kernel.terminate' event the middleware dispatches the ExtractSimpleBusMessage event, and you will need to pass the message, and the DataContainer.
 This way we can access the message and the DataContainer inside our decorators with the use of the getter functions that are set inside the ExtractSimpleBusMessage class.

-The ExtractSimpleBusMessage class uses an the DataContainer object instead of a simple array, since an array is passed by value and not by reference.
+The ExtractSimpleBusMessage class uses the DataContainer object instead of a simple array, since an array is passed by value and not by reference.

 Below you can see the ExtractSimpleBusMessage class.